 Help out in the kitchen

-If sautéing, chopping and baking is right up your alley, put your skills to work in the Last Frontier by applying for a job in an Alaska kitchen.
+If sautéing, chopping and baking is right up your alley, put your skills to work by applying for a job in an Alaska kitchen.
 Both city hotels and backcountry lodges need people to turn out delicious morsels for their guests.
 They hire prep cooks, line cooks, pizza cooks and sous chefs.
 Preparing meals for guests to enjoy is rewarding work, and adventures await outside the kitchen for you to explore on your days off.